![]() ![]() Choose another writer in this calendar: by name: by birthday from the calendar.

 Baldassare Castiglione (1478-1529) - conte di Novilara |

-Italian humanist, diplomat and courtier, famous for his Il Libro del Cortegiano (1528, The Book of the Courtier), which was translated into many languages and made Castiglione the arbiter of aristocratic manners during the Renaissance.
-When Machiavelli introduced in the Prince the mindset of a powerful leader, The Courtier was a primer for the manners and conduct of the nobles of his court.
-Castiglione demanded, that one should preserve one's composure and self-control under all circumstances and behave in company with an unaffected nonchalance and effortless dignity.
-Castiglione wrote also Italian and Latin poems, and many letters illustrating political and literary history.
-Among his friends was the famous painter Raphael, who made a portrait of Castiglione in 1514-15; the author himself portrayed Raphael in his writings.
+Italian humanist, diplomat and courtier, famous for his Il Libro del Cortegiano (1528, The Book of the Courtier), a Renaissance besteller.
+When Machiavelli introduced in the Prince the mindset of a powerful leader, the Courtier was a guide for good manners and conduct of the nobles.
+Castiglione was the contemporary of Leonardo da Vinci, Michelangelo, and Raphael, who painted his portrait.
 "Voglio adunque che questo nostro cortegiano sia nato nobile e di generosa famiglia; perché molto men si disdice ad un ignobile mancar di far operazioni virtuose, che ad uno nobile, il qual se desvia dal camino dei sui antecessori, macula il nome della famiglia e non solamente non acquista, ma perde il già acquistato; perché la nobiltà è quasi una chiara lampa, che manifesta e fa veder l'opere bone e le male ed accende e sprona alla virtú cosí col timor d'infamia, come ancor con la speranza di laude; e non scoprendo questo splendor di nobiltà l'opere degli ignobili, essi mancano dello stimulo e del timore di quella infamia, né par loro d'esser obligati passar piú avanti di quello che fatto abbiano i sui antecessori; ed ai nobili par biasimo non giunger almeno al termine da' sui primi mostratogli." (in Il libro del Cortegiano) Baldassare Castiglione was born in Casatico, near Mantua, into an illustrious Lombard family.
 His parents were Count Cristoforo Castiglione and Luigia Gonzaga; she was related to the Marquess of Mantua.
 Cristoforo followed the young Marquis Francesco Gorzaga in his campaigns and was severely wounded in the battle of Taro.
 He never fully recovered from his injuries.
 Castiglione was educated in Latin by Giorgio Merula and in Greek by the humanist Demetrius Chalcondyles.
 His favorite prose writer was Cicero; Virgil and Tibullus were his models as poets.
 At the court on Ludovico Sforza in Milan he received knightly training, learning how to handle the lance, and ride at the ring.
 Castiglione excelled in horsemanship, but he outshone everybody in the art of pleasing.
+A natural born diplomat, Castiglione managed to survive the political twists and turns he encountered during his career.
 After

 his father died and the Sforzas were expelled,

-the Marquis of Mantua, and saw action against the Spanish at the Battle
+Castiglione returned to Mantua in the service of Francesco Gonzaga.
+He saw action against the Spanish at the Battle

 of the Garigliano (1503).
-He then entered the servive of the dukes of
+The French and their ally, the Gonzaga, were defeated.
+Following some maneuvers, Castiglione then entered the servive of the dukes of

 Urbino and